 Sometimes I think I live my life on a super-technicolor, hyper HD level.
 I don’t just watch a full moon rising, I feel it in my soul.
 I celebrate the stars.
 I’ll cry seeing families reunited at the airport.
 Not my family mind you, just random strangers.
 And when I finally decide to love, I love more deeply than you can imagine.
 I would die for any of the people I love.
 And if I could ever take their pain for them so they didn’t have to suffer, I would do it in a nanosecond.

 I pretty much go through life feeling all the feels.
 I think I’m one of the X-men.
 It’s my mutation.
 Like Charles Xavier and how he can hear anyone’s thoughts and he has to work hard to maintain it so it doesn’t make him completely mental.

 Sometimes being this sensitive makes me mental.
 I’m sure it can make those around me mental too.
-But none the less I’m grateful for it.
-I think life can make us all hard to a degree, so being able to come through fires with a heart still fully engaged and in in tact, well, it’s not a bad thing at all.
+But nonetheless, I’m grateful for it.
+I think life can make us all hard to a degree, so being able to come through fires with a heart still fully engaged and intact, well, it’s not a bad thing at all.